Skip to content

 1. Database Backup

-DataFlux Func will automatically back up the database regularly as .sql files, and save them under the DataFlux Func database backup directory.
+DataFlux Func automatically backs up the database regularly as .sql files, which are saved in the DataFlux Func Database Backup Directory.

-This feature backs up the database through mysqldump, and the MySQL user connecting to the database needs sufficient permissions to perform a normal backup, including:
+This feature uses mysqldump to back up the database, and the MySQL user connecting to the database requires sufficient permissions to perform the backup, including:

 • SELECT